Lasagna Soup – All the flavors of traditional Lasagna but in a bowl! Perfect for those times when you’re craving lasagna but lack the time.

 - 1 tbsp parsley chopped

-- Start by browning the ground pork in a Dutch oven or large soup pot, over medium heat..
-Add some salt and pepper over the meat, season as you go.
+- Start by browning the ground pork in a Dutch oven or large soup pot, over medium heat.
+Add salt and pepper over the meat, season as you go.
 Next add the chopped onions and continue cooking until the onion is translucent and soft, for about 5 minutes.

 - Add the garlic, oregano and and basil to the pot and stir.
 Cook for 2 more minutes, then add the hot sauce and tomato paste and cook until the tomato paste turns brownish in color.